fbpx

 Day Trips from Florence to San Gimignano

-Check out the Piazza della Cisterna which is San Gimignano’s triangular-shaped main square, and Duomo di San Gimignano which is a church dating back to the 12th century.
+Check out the Piazza della Cisterna, which is San Gimignano’s triangular-shaped main square, and Duomo di San Gimignano, which is a church dating back to the 12th century.

-Beautiful view of the medieval town of San Gimignano, Tuscany, Italy
+Day Trips from Florence by Train: Beautiful view of the medieval town of San Gimignano, Tuscany, Italy

 Don’t miss the medieval town of San Gimignano in Tuscany.